 Once you get the ladder, secure itself with a proper position, and let a man support your ladder at the ground.
 While you’re on the top of the ladder, keep the coiled rope with you.
 You will be needing that in the very next step.

 Step 2: Trim Down the small Branches

-At this stage, you need to use a pruning saw to trim down the smaller sized branches.
-Instead of a pruning saw, you can also use other general trimming tools.
+At this stage, you need to use a pruning saw to trim down the smaller-sized branches.
+Instead of a pruning saw, you can also use other general trimming tools like gas pole saws or cordless pole saws.
 But the efficiency of a pruning saw is way more than others.

 Make sure that there is a minimum number of branches available in order to make the fall of the larger branch smooth enough.

 Our Recommended pruning saw:

 Also check –

 Step 3: Make a Slipknot with the rope